acarzis/EnumerateFolders/EnumerateService/ReadMe.txt

      Get the folder details/last checked date/time from the repo if it exists.
      Add the folder to the scan queue if required, with priority 4.
 - Call AddDrivesToScanQueue() if the scan queue is empty.

+When is a folder's size computed (done via method repo.RecomputeFolderSize):

+1. a file changes on the filesystem as compared to the repo/db entry
+2. if the current folder we are scanning/indexing has no sub-folders
+3. if we add a new folder or file to an existing folder
+4. adding a new folder to the repo/db

+1. done - only checking differences in size
+2. done
+3. done
+4. done